inko-lang/inko/docs/source/getting-started/types.md

 when should I use the `inline` or `copy` modifier when defining a type To answer this question, ask yourself the following questions:

-- Do you need to assign a field a new value?
+- Do you want to mutate the type in-place without creating a copy or transferring ownership?
 - Is the type a recursive type?
 - Will the type be storing many heap allocated values (e.g. more than 8)?
 - Is the type large (i.e. 128 bytes or more)?